manhcuong02/eKYC/README.md

 ```

 ## Results

+> [!Note]
-Due to concerns about my personal information, I have deleted the video result from my repo
+> Due to concerns about my personal information, I have deleted the video result from my repo